< Back to News & Insights

 Why Should I Refinance?

 Mortgage refinancing is the process of paying off one loan with the proceeds from a new loan secured for the same property.
 Refinancing is usually done to secure better loan terms than your current mortgage, like a lower interest rate or a lower monthly payment.
-Other reasons you may want (or need) to refinance:- Your financial situation has changed, which creates the need for a lower monthly mortgage payment.

 - Your marital status has changed.